 Tarleton State University is a wonderful choice for students pursuing a General Agriculture degree.
 Stephenville, Texas presents a quaint small-town atmosphere for students to learn in.

 Texas A&M University - Kingsville is a wonderful decision for students pursuing a General Agriculture degree.
+Texas A&M University - Kingsville General Agriculture graduates receive 11.7% more than the average Agriculture student.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the tiny town of Kingsville, Texas.

 Texas A&M University - Commerce is among your best bets if you want to study General Agriculture.
+Texas A&M University - Commerce General Agriculture majors receive 13.5% more than the average Agriculture graduate.
 This is a wonderful option for students who favor the charms of a quaint college town.

 Any student pursuing a degree in General Agriculture has to look into West Texas A&M University.
 Students who love a more relaxed life will appreciate the school's setting in the small town of Canyon, Texas.

-Not only is this school one top ranked schools in Texas, 10.1% of its students come from out-of-state.
+If you are wary of racking up too much student debt, you'll want to note that graduates leave West Texas A&M University with an average of only $23,300 in student loans.
 This school does not require freshman students to live on-campus.
 Ever wish colleges were graded with a report card?
 Now they are.
 Check out West Texas A&M University's scorecard.

-Applicants should not let concerns about affordability stop them from applying to this school since 82.0% of undergraduates receive financial aid.
-This school has one of the best ranked criminal justice programs in the United States.
+Applicants should not let concerns about affordability stop them from applying to this school since 68.0% of undergraduates receive financial aid.
+This institution tries to keep costs reasonable for students.
+In fact, the average student leaves the university with just $23,160 in student loans.
 Get all of the vital specifics on SHSU by checking out their scorecard.